Identifying Skin Rashes

 Black Widow Spider Bite

 Bites by a black widow spider can be quite dangerous.
+Immediately seek medical attention if you suspect you have been bitten by this kind of spider.

 A black widow spider bite is characterized by: